Have you been racking your brain about silver vs. gold welding lens?

 • Save

-Generally, a silver welding lens is used for telescope mirrors before it was replaced by aluminum.
-The reason is that the silver lens is quite soft and stain easily.
+Generally, a silver welding lens has been used in telescope mirrors before got replaced by aluminum.
+The reason is that the silver lens is quite soft and stains easily.
 It also allows the precise application of thin films.

 Why Use Silver Welding Lens?

-A silver welding lens will protect your eyes from harmful UV rays, debris, and bad radiation.
+A silver welding lens protects eyes from harmful UV rays, debris, and bad radiation.
 In the meantime, it keeps the lens filters cool while tackling unnecessary radiation.
 It also shows the welder what is going on in a 6010/6011 root.

-It is known to produce a neutral color during the welding process, that is clear.
-You can find them in different shades, darker to lighter.
+It is known to produce a neutral color during the welding process.
+Which is clear image.
+You can find different lens shades, ranging from darker to lighter.

 • It is a special lens to protect your face and eyes from harmful radiation and debris.